 Kanamara Matsuri Parade

 The Saturday evening prior to the festival, rice treats in the shape of the yin and yang are grilled for everyone.
 At 11 AM the next morning, a great bonfire is started which represents the official beginning of the festival.

 The highlight of the Matsuri festival is the tree large phallic portable shrines that are carried throughout the street in a parade from around noon.

 During the Matsuri festival, there is everything dedicated to the penis.
-So expect to see a lot of penis hats, penis puppets, penis costumes, penis lollipops, and many other interesting things as well.
+So, expect to see a lot of penis hats, penis puppets, penis costumes, penis lollipops, and many other interesting things as well.
 Penis icons are presented in all sizes and shapes, made mostly from iron, wood, and inflatable plastic.

-While in many Western cultures, this kind of festival seems quite wired or even offensive, many would argue that the openness of the festival is healthy and it celebrates the ability to reproduce and grow.
+While in many Western cultures, this kind of festival seems quite wired or even offensive, many would argue that the openness of the festival is healthy, and it celebrates the ability to reproduce and grow.

-Many Japanese visit the Festival of the Steel Phallus with their own children without “sexualizing” the event in any possible way.
+Many Japanese visit the Festival of the Steel Phallus with their own children without “sexualizing” the event in any viable way.
 So, why not to experience something new and embrace sexuality by celebrating the life-creating cycle of a human.